pranamg/powerplatform-samples/samples/multi-level-menu-component/README.md

 SelectionAction is set to `ClearCollect(ThisMenu, NavMenuMultiLevelVer2_1.UpdateMenuSelection(MenuName, DefaultMenu, ThisMenu));`

 ExpandMenuAction is the event property that occurs when a menu header is expanded or contracted and SelectionAction is the event property that occurs when a menu item is selected returning the title of the selected menu in the parameter MenuName.
 The returned MenuName can then be used to navigate to a screen.
-Naviagation to a screen would be performed in the SelectionAction property.
+Navigation to a screen would be performed in the SelectionAction property in a manner similar to the below.

 ```
 Switch(